 MSA will accept residential and commuting students.
 The distance to the student’s referring school to MSA will help determine residential status.
 Students who live outside the local area will receive priority in residential assignments.
 In order to meet graduation requirements, students interested in applying to MSA should begin taking the most challenging courses offered at your school in the arts discipline in which you are applying.

 Take advantage of extracurricular and educational enrichment experiences in the visual, performing, and literary arts within and outside the classroom.
 Pass the Mississippi Subject Area Tests in Algebra I, Biology I, and English II.
 Complete the following courses by the end of the tenth grade year:

-- Social Studies — 2 credits (Including World History and Mississippi Studies)
+- Social Studies — Including World History, Mississippi Studies, and World Geography

-- Business and Technology — 1 credit (including Keyboarding and Computer Applications or ICT)
+- Business and Technology — Including Keyboarding and Computer Applications or ICT

 - Foreign Language — Students are encouraged to complete at least 1 unit of the 2 units required for college admission.

 Students who are missing courses listed above may have to enroll in summer school, correspondence, or online courses the summer before attending MSA in order to meet the Mississippi high school graduation requirements.